firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### updateState

-Function to update the Buyer state.
+Function to update the AI agent state.

 *Works only in `Withdraw` phase.*